PowerNukkitX/PNX-Website/PowerNukkitX/config/资源包加密_en-us.md

 Some precautions:
 - Resource package ends with `.mcpack`
 - The root directory of the mcpack file cannot be nested with folders.
-You must click it to see `manifest.json`
+The `manifest.json` file must be visible in the root directory of the resource package.
 - **PowerNukkitX itself does not contain any encryption and decryption logic, but only sends 32 keys to the client according to your configuration (this is very important)**